snychka/python-static-site-generator/tasks.md

 Learners will create a `Parser` base class and several subclasses `ReStructuredTextParser`, `MarkdownParser` and `ResourceParser`.
 (Estimating 15 Tasks)

-# Module 4 - Content Classes
+# Module 4 - Content Class

 Learners will create a `Content` class.
 Which will inherit from the Abstract Base Class `Mapping`.
 (Estimating 15 Tasks)